Making young people aware of European citizenship and encouraging them to actively exercise their European citizenship.

 The “Europe at School” activities aim to make young people aware of European citizenship and to encourage them to actively exercise their European citizenship .
 Based on non-formal education and learning methods, they are delivered in the formal school system as well as in non-formal learning contexts.
 They promote exchange with young people and debate between them.

-JEF sections and partners organise regular actions related to civic education and have developed their own tools and methodology for these actions.
+The sections and partners of the JEF regularly organize actions related to civic education and have developed their own tools and methodologies for these actions.

-From 2017, JEF Europe wanted to strongly develop “Europe at school” initiatives by supporting its sections and partners in engaging in these kinds of projects and by developing synergies within the network in order to develop common resources and disseminate them.
+From 2017, JEF Europe wished to strongly develop the “Europe at school” initiatives by supporting its sections and partners in carrying out this type of project and by developing synergies within the network in order to develop resources. municipalities and disseminate them.

-A first training, taking place in Lyon, France, 23-27 May 2018, focused on Primary Schools.
-A second training, taking place in Lisbon, Portugal, 25-29 October 2018, focused on Secondary Education.
-A third training, taking place in Brussels, Belgium, 13-17 March 2019, focused on Vocational Education and Training (VET).
+The first training, which took place in Lyon, France, from May 23 to 27, 2018, focused on primary schools.
+The second training, which took place in Lisbon, Portugal, from October 25 to 29, 2018, focused on secondary education.
+The third training, which took place in Brussels, Belgium, from March 13 to 17, 2019, focused on vocational education and training (VET).